MED0001535106. This website contains imagery which is only suitable for audiences 18+. All surgery contains risks, read more here

 Gravity and the effects of ageing and weight fluctuations will alter the size and shape of every woman’s breasts.
 Some patients may choose to undergo a second breast reduction procedure, though this is uncommon.

-Breast Reduction in Perth
+Breast Reduction Perth WA

 If you are looking to undergo a breast reduction, specialist plastic surgeon Dr Mark Hanikeri and his team are ready to help you.
 If you would like to know more or to request an appointment, please contact us today.